I may earn a commission from links in this post. Thank you!

 There are very few drawbacks to this vanity mirror.
 The led lighting element surrounds the plain mirror – some people might prefer it on the magnifying side.
 I don’t feel it makes much difference; either way the light is aiming back at your face (where you want it during makeup application).

 This is a very impressive product that could even double as a small travel mirror, and offers the best lighting available.
 Highly recommended.
+Available on Amazon, but Fancii are currently offering a discount if you purchase directly from their site (coupon code: LOVE):

 If you’re looking for something much sleeker, and don’t need lighting, then this is the one.
-At just 3 1/2 ounces and 3/8 inch thick, you won’t know it’s in your bag.
+At just 3 1/2 ounces and 3/8 inch thick, you won’t know it’s in your purse.
 But it’s the real deal.

 At 4″ diameter it’s slightly larger than a traditional compact, although still balances well in the hand.
 I feel this is the perfect size in a 10x magnifying mirror.
 If it were much smaller you’d only be looking at one hair at a time!
 The second mirror is unmagnified (1x).